Configuring the production server

 This topic describes how to configure a production server for your apps.

-If the developer uses the command
+If you use the command

 cf push -c COMMAND, then Cloud Foundry uses